Ofredy/Deep-Space-Ray-Tracer/README.md

 The lunar orbit simulation generates the camera/ISS trajectory and exports the pose `.txt` file used by the GPU renderer.

-### Create the Conda Environment for the Luanr Orbit Simulation
+### Create the Conda Environment for the Lunar Orbit Simulation

 > The environment requirements for the orbital sim are located in:
 > `orbit_sim/environment.yml`